ibm-ecm/container-samples/operator/platform/ocp/install.md

 ## Step 5: Deploy the operator to your cluster

-To be able to use the operator, you must declare a number of YAML files in Kubernetes.
+The operator has a number of descriptors that must be applied.

-      - [descriptors/fncm_v1_fncm_crd.yaml](../../descriptors/fncm_v1_fncm_crd.yaml?raw=true) contain the description of the Custom Resource Definition.
+  - [descriptors/fncm_v1_fncm_crd.yaml](../../descriptors/fncm_v1_fncm_crd.yaml?raw=true) contains the description of the Custom Resource Definition.
   - [descriptors/operator.yaml](../../descriptors/operator.yaml?raw=true) defines the deployment of the operator code.
   - [descriptors/role.yaml](../../descriptors/role.yaml?raw=true) defines the access of the operator.
   - [descriptors/role_binding.yaml](../../descriptors/role_binding.yaml?raw=true) defines the access of the operator.
   - [descriptors/service_account.yaml](../../descriptors/service_account.yaml?raw=true) defines the identity for processes that run inside the pods of the operator.

 1. Modify the `image` parameter for containers (ansible and operator) and the `imagePullSecrets` name in `descriptors/operator.yaml` to a valid image registry URL.
 The value for `imagePullSecrets` name is the secret that you created in [Step 4](install.md#step-4-create-or-reuse-a-docker-registry-secret).

    ```yaml